 One of the reasons I went into counselling was because of my background.

 I am happy and settled now but over the years I have had 2 divorces, numerous relationship problems and losses and IVF fertility treatment.
 My parents divorced when I was 11 and I had an unsettled teenage life resulting in me leaving home at 16.
 I have suffered from depression and anxiety a number of times, sometimes quite severely.
 At 35 I was finally offered some counselling which helped me enormously in terms of building my self esteem and starting to understand and accept myself as I was, and stop trying to be someone else.
 That sparked my interest in counselling and I started my counselling training shortly after that, although I didn't complete my training until some years later, when I felt that I had something to offer.

-I am also a data analyst and programmer and have worked for 30 years in aerospace and education.
+I am also a data analyst and programmer and have worked for over 30 years in aerospace and education.
 I have had the same work problems that many people face e.g. redundancy threats and being bullied but I feel that I have coped better with work since I became a counsellor.
 I also think that having a varied work life means I am more grounded and in tune with everyday life.

 Currently working remotely by video and telephone.
 Option of Face to Face from July

 From £50 per session Manchester and from £40 (Westhoughton)

 Concessions considered for those affected financially by Covid